 Kingston upon Hull, City of

-Supported asylum in Kingston upon Hull, City of
+What asylum costs Kingston upon Hull, City of

 Quarter-end stock series to Dec 2025.
 A rise or fall is a net change in the number of people on support at period end, not the number of new claims or distinct people moving through the caseload.
 Support stock also overlaps with, but is not identical to, the awaiting-decision backlog.